AnicetNgrt/flore1/CONTRIBUTING.md

 ### 📮 Your pull request should include:

- - The list of improvements/bugfixes
+ - The list of improvements and bugfixes
- - A clear explanation of each change regarding the algorithms (unless they repeat)
+ - A clear explanation of each new or modified algorithm
  - The test files you used to compare performance
  - The test files for your added fonctionnalities